-Legitimate businesses will give you time to make a decision.
+Honest businesses will give you time to make a decision.
 Anyone who pressures you to pay or give them your personal information is a scammer.

-▶ Know how scammers tell you to pay.
+Know how scammers tell you to pay.

-Never pay someone who insists you pay with a gift card or by using a money transfer service.
+Never pay someone who insists that you can only pay with cryptocurrency, a wire transfer service like Western Union or MoneyGram, a payment app, or a gift card.
 And never deposit a check and send money back to someone.